microsoft/MLOpsPython/docs/getting_started.md

 **WORKSPACE_SVC_CONNECTION** is used to reference a [service connection for the Azure ML workspace](#create-an-azure-devops-azure-ml-workspace-service-connection).
 You'll create the connection after [provisioning the workspace](#provisioning-resources-using-azure-pipelines) in the [Create an Azure DevOps Service Connection for the Azure ML Workspace](#create-an-azure-devops-service-connection-for-the-azure-ml-workspace) section below.

 **ACI_DEPLOYMENT_NAME** is used for naming the scoring service during deployment to [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).

-**SCORING_DATASTORE_STORAGE_NAME** is the name for an Azure Blob Storage account that will contain both data used as input to batch scoring, as well as the batch scoring outputs.
-This variable is optional and only needed if you intend to use the batch scoring facility.
-Note that since this resource is optional, the resource provisioning pipelines mentioned below do not create this resource automatically, and manual creation is required before use.

-**SCORING_DATASTORE_ACCESS_KEY** is the access key for the scoring data Azure storage account mentioned above.
-You may want to consider linking this variable to Azure KeyVault to avoid storing the access key in plain text.
-This variable is optional and only needed if you intend to use the batch scoring facility.

 ## Provisioning resources using Azure Pipelines